ZenChris18/DarkPing/README.md

 - All keys are stored in your browser's local storage.
 - All threat intelligence queries are made directly from your browser.
 - You can clear your keys at any time from the API Keys page.
-- No scan data or keys are ever stored on our servers.

 ---